-What was it like booking your role as Swing in the world premiere of Back to the Future and what drew you to the production?
+What was it like booking your role as Swing in the world premiere of Back to the Future the Musical and what drew you to the production?

 When I got the call from my agent, I was over the moon to get the news that I had been offered Swing and Assistant Dance Captain for Back to the Future the Musical.
 I was always a huge fan of the original movies so when the audition came through, I was so excited and was really keen to be a part of the process.

 As Swing, did you get chance to cover any of the roles before the show had to close for lockdown?

 Fortunately, I was lucky enough to make my debut in the show before it was closed due to COVID-19.
 This was also my first time being a Swing so it was a completely new challenge for me.
 The track I covered was for one of Biff’s goons called Visor/featured ensemble.
 Before the show started, I had to take a moment to think about what was going to happen and as soon as the curtain went up I had a moment of overwhelming joy as it was my first time on stage performing this year.

 Can you tell us about your time as Assistant Dance Captain and how was it preparing for the show?